htramu/htk.github.io/blog.md

 So, where did I go wrong?
 Why so many 3-point ratings instead of 5?
 In this post-mortem essay, I will delve into the reasons behind the mediocrity of my game, "Darkness Profound," focusing on critical aspects that contributed to its shortcomings.

-The first mistake, and the one to rule them all, was the scope of the game.
+The first shortcoming, and the one to rule them all, was the scope of the game.
 The design in my mind was too ambitious, at least for a solo participant.
 Based on the enveloping darkness theme, I devised two design pillars: Health and Sanity.
 Player had to utilize these resources carefully in order to succeed.
 I visualized it with this graphic:

 ![Picture 2](/assets/DP_designPillars.png)

 Sanity decreases when the player turns the flashlight off and goes into stealth mode.
 Sanity would decrease permanently, with no way to replenish it.
 When it reaches zero, it results in a game over.
 The main design point here is to create tension between resources – should the player opt for stealth and risk losing sanity, or should they engage in combat, risking limited ammo and health?
 However, it became apparent that due to the limitations of Construct 3's free version and the constrained time available for game development, I could not implement the sanity system.
 With the wrong scope chosen, game lost one of its main design pillars leading to incomplete gameplay.
-This also made the stealth mechanics almost useless which will be the following subject.
+This could be salvaged; after turning the flashlight off, an unnatural being attacks after a certain time.
+With a chilling sound effect and visual cues this could be the tension creator I was looking for.

 Stealth system:
 Another bite more than I can chew is the stealth system.
 Designing and implementing meaningful stealth mechanics is hard already, even to a team of experienced designers (which for one I am not).
 With limited time and resources of the jam environment it become even harder.
 With the sanity system gone, it become meaningless to spend time on to craft a detailed stealth system, so I left the simple stealth mechanics that I’ve already implemented.
 It is just a LoS reduction for the zombies, when player turns of the flashlight, zombie LoS is down to a quarter of its original value of 400 px.
-Which is almost pointless and makes gameplay dull; turn of the flashlight, walk through all the level from start to finish with no harm.
-What is also dull is the level design – third subject I will go through.
+This could’ve changed to a battery consuming flashlight system in order to make player turn off the flashlight occasionally and give them the dread of bumping onto an unsuspecting zombie.

 Level design:
 Darkness Profound’s level design features big empty spaces.
 This empty spaces was meant to be used by player in order to avoid the zombie menace while stealthing.
+With stealth is half-implemented this spaces makes no sense.
+It also removes whole tension of combat system.
+I should’ve designed the level with more corridors and closed rooms, less space to maneuver and to avoid zombies, to  create a claustrophobic feeling.
+Large level design, along with the LoS reduction of the stealth system, makes gameplay dull; turn off the flashlight, walk through all the level from start to finish with no harm.

 ---------------------------